eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

             openssl cms -verify -in dcc_database.zip.sig.der -inform DER -content dcc_database.zip -binary -CAfile eu_signer.pem

         The output of the verify command contains the whole binary data of the zip file.
-        At the end of the output you should find: "Verification successful"
+        At the end of the output, you should find: "Verification successful"